Last Updated 15/10/2017

 The touch screen offers no performance benefit.
 Actually it’s worse.
 Dedicated buttons are easier and faster to use than selecting different parameters to adjust through a touch screen.
 Buttons can also be easily operated even when you’ve spilled some chocolate fudge sauce over the panel or your fingers are covered in dough.
 In terms of pure operation of the unit, I prefer the old buttons.

-I also worry about the robustness of the touch screen, particularly if traveling with the Thermomix.
+I also worry about the robustness of the touch screen, particularly if travelling with the Thermomix.
 Our TM31 Thermomix has had stuff fall on top of the control panel whilst driving.
 Combine this with a few hundred kilometers of corrugations and I think we’d have a broken touch screen if we had the new model.

 The touch screen does facilitate a significant feature – on screen recipe instructions.
 With the old model you had to use this: